 At best, we have one set of parents living with us.
 And what is more, most dads and moms are forced to return to office work a little while after the baby is born.
 There are many options available to take care of your child, though – daycare, nanny, or getting a family member (e.g. a grandparent, an uncle or aunt who lives in the house or nearby).
 We explore the last option in this write-up, especially in terms of its pros and cons.

-What Are The Advantages Of Letting A Family Member Take Care Of Your Child?
+The Advantages Of Letting A Family Member Take Care Of Your Child

 Let’s talk the upsides first:

-- They are trustworthy: Considering how difficult it is to find a nanny who can be trusted enough to leave your child alone with, relatives are God-sent in terms of trust worthiness.
+Considering how difficult it is to find a nanny who can be trusted enough to leave your child alone with, relatives are God-sent in terms of trustworthiness.
 Trust factor seems to play a major role in childcare decisions

-- They are reliable: They do not disappear from work without notice.
-Since it is a relative you will know what is happening in their lives and can plan for an alternative in advance if they are expected to be unavailable in future
+They do not disappear from work without notice.
+Since it is a relative you will know what is happening in their lives and can plan for an alternative in advance if they are expected to be unavailable in the future.

 What Are The Challenges Of Letting A Family Member Take Care Of Your Child?

-- They might not be able to take care of more than one child: Unlike nannies or daycares who are more than happy to welcome your second child for the extra money, the relative might be reluctant, mainly because of the time and effort needed to raise 2 kids.
+Nannies or daycares who are more than happy to welcome your second child for the extra money.
+On the other hand, the relative might be reluctant, mainly because of the time and effort needed to raise 2 kids.

-Just like there are pros and cons for letting a relative take care of your child, there are pros and cons for both daycares and employing nannies.
-Please read Should I Choose A Maid Or A Creche? for more.
+Now you know the Pros and Cons Of Letting A Family Member Take Care Of Your Child.
+Just like there are pros and cons of letting a relative to take care of your child, there are pros and cons for both daycares and employing nannies.
+Please read Should I Choose A Maid Or A Creche? for more information.